 - 2 Tbsp soy sauce

 - 4-6 garlic cloves pressed

 - 1/8-1/4 tsp cayenne pepper adjust to your personal spice tolerance

-Preheat oven to 400.
-Place a wire rack in a baking sheet and grease it.
+- Preheat oven to 400°.
+Place a wire rack inside a baking sheet and grease it.

-Add the mixture to a sauce pot and bring to boil over medium-high heat.
-Lower the heat to medium and let it simmer, stirring often, until the liquid is reduced by about half and looks more like a glaze.
+- Add the mixture to a sauce pot and bring to boil over medium-high heat.
+Lower the heat to medium-low and let it simmer, stirring often, until the liquid is reduced by about half and looks more like a glaze.
 Take the sauce pot off heat.